-Since the 2012 resource estimate, AUC completed drilling of 137 holes in North and Southwest.
+Since the 2012 resource estimate, AUC completed drilling of 137 holes in the North Reno Creek and Southwest Reno Creek Units.
 Overall, AUC drilled 946 holes from August 2010 through November 2013, including 16 core holes and 47 cased wells that will remain in place for an extended period for groundwater monitoring purposes.
 Recent drilling by AUC confirmed intercepts in the historical data by drilling step-out holes (100 feet from the old holes), in accordance with recommendations by the authors.
 Continuity was also confirmed on a large scale by drilling that joined two mineralized areas over a mile apart.
 AUC drilling in this area (located in the west half of Section 31, T43N, R73W), added resources.

-The holes that were not cased, and used as wells, were plugged and abandoned in accordance with WDEQ/LQD Chapter 8 and per the WDEQ approved AUC Reno Creek Project Drilling Notification 401 (DN401).
+Some holes were cased in order to be used as observation, monitor, or water supply wells.
+Other drill holes were plugged and abandoned in accordance with WDEQ/LQD Chapter 8 and per the WDEQ approved AUC Reno Creek Project Drilling Notification 401 (DN401).

-AUC's practice in the Pumpkin Buttes Uranium District was to drill bore holes using 43⁄4-inch to 51⁄4-inch diameter bits by conventional rotary drill rigs circulating the drilling mud.
+AUC's practice in the Pumpkin Buttes Uranium District was to drill bore holes using 4%-inch to 5%-inch diameter bits by conventional rotary drill rigs circulating the drilling mud.
 The cuttings were collected over 5-foot intervals and laid out on the ground in rows of 20 samples (100 feet) by the driller.
 The site geologist examined the cuttings, in the field, to determine lithology and geochemical alteration.